Tinwork/TomcatDouceur-/README.md

 * JDK >= 8
 * We use Intellij IDEA to help us with the development
 * Download the JDBC driver and the Tomcat driver
+* Use maven to import every libs which are used by the project